 HIO is part of the University’s Central Administration and offers services to international students and scholars at Harvard College, the graduate and professional schools, as well as the numerous research centers and affiliated teaching hospitals, to minimize the difficulties they may experience both upon arrival and later during their stay at Harvard.
 The

 HIO provides information on a wide range of topics, including immigration issues (work permits, travel), financial questions, adjustment to life in the United States (U.S.), and resources at Harvard and in the community.
-International students are given the opportunity to participate in the HIO's Host Program for International Students, which connects them with local volunteer hosts living in the Cambridge and Boston areas.
+International graduate students are given the opportunity to participate in the HIO's Host Program for International Students, which connects them with local volunteer hosts living in the Cambridge and Boston areas.

 The Harvard International Office (HIO) was established in 1944 to respond to the needs of a growing number of international students, resulting from the closing of universities in Europe and Asia.
 At the time there were 250 students from overseas who needed assistance with the settling-in process and advice in complying with U.S. Government regulations.
 The original mission of the office remains the same, but the international population has grown to over 10,000 international students and scholars, many of whom are accompanied by family members.